ndaniele/mix_app/NOTES.md

 8. make one answer per user per question (CREATE USERS??)

 9. Stop multiple buttons (forms) appearing on reloaded show page

+TO DO TODAY

+- make answers be destroyed when question is destroyed.
+- make correct helper method for stats
+- look into creating a user.